Injury Attorneys | Restoring LivesTM

 Surgical mesh is a woven fabric used in a variety of medical procedures.
 The new studies recently ordered by the FDA focus on the use of surgical mesh when used to treat two conditions: stress urinary incontinence and pelvic organ prolapse.

 Stress urinary incontinence, the most common type of urinary incontinence in women, is the unintentional loss of urine during physical activity, such as coughing, sneezing, laughing, or exercise.
-When stress incontinence can be the result of weakened pelvic muscles that support the bladder and urethra.
+It can be the result of weakened pelvic muscles that support the bladder and urethra.
 When surgery is deemed an appropriate treatment, mesh slings can be surgically implanted to provide lift and support.

 The FDA has received reports of complications that can have serious consequences as a result of mesh placement.
 The most frequent complications reported include erosion through the vagina, infection, pain, urinary problems, and recurrence of the prolapse and/or the incontinence.
 Some patients required additional surgery to address the complications.